Snoop drops the Dogg, aims for reggae style

 Still not shy and never short of a quip, the second half of the film delves more into Snoop's checkered past, including his many run-ins with the law on drug and gun possession charges.

-But, like rapper and record producer Sean Combs ever the successful brand maker, he hinted that he would still play his old rap hits and did not rule out future rap albums.
+But, like rapper and record producer Sean Combs ever the successful brand maker, he hinted on Friday that he would still play his old rap hits and concerts and did not rule out future rap albums.

 "I am still Snoop Dogg.
 This is me right now," he said before making reporters laugh by using a set of expletives that once filled his rap hits.